Mormon Church Target of Foreign Corrupt Practices & Logan Act Complaints

 We are formally asking Attorney General Jeff Sessions to recuse himself from any potential investigation by the Justice Department into the Mormon Church’s alleged violations of both the Logan Act and the Foreign Corrupt Practices Act.

 General Sessions served in the United States Senate with Senator Smith for twelve years (1997 to 2009).
-Both men were elected in 1996 and were two of the four freshman in the GOP class of 1997.
+Both men were elected in 1996 and were two of the four freshmen in the GOP class of 1997.
 Former Senators Sessions and Smith worked together and were very close.
-For that reason we strongly feel General Sessions cannot be objective and should recuse himself from any investigation of Senator Smith, the Mormon Church and Church lobbyist Ralph W. Hardy, Jr. by the Department of Justice.
-General Sessions recently recused himself in the DOJ’s investigation of former National Security Advisor Michael Flynn for his dealings with Russian officials while communicating with then President-elect Trump’s Transition Team.
+For that reason, we strongly feel General Sessions cannot be objective and should recuse himself from any investigation of Senator Smith, the Mormon Church, and Church lobbyist Ralph W. Hardy, Jr. by the Department of Justice.
+General Sessions recently recused himself in the DOJ’s investigation of former National Security Advisor Michael Flynn for his dealings with Russian officials while communicating with then-President-elect Trump’s Transition Team.